UmutOrman/K-MeansClustering-PrincipalComponentAnalysis/README.md

 # K-MeansClustering-PrincipalComponentAnalysis
 This example aims to familiarize yourselves with K-means clustering and Principle Component Analysis through implementing and applying them on a real data set, for image compression problem.
+You can check hw3.pdf for details.